 In 3-byte mode, the user can update more than one channel in a write sequence without having to write the device address byte each time.
-The device address byte is only required once; subsequent channel updates require the pointer byte and the data bytes.
-In 3-byte mode, the user begins with an address byte $(R/\overline{W}=0)$, after which the DAC will acknowledge that it is prepared to receive data by pulling SDA low.
+The device address byte is required only once; subsequent channel updates require the pointer byte and the data bytes.
+In 3-byte mode, the user begins with an address byte $(R/\overline{W}=0)$, after which the DAC acknowledges that it is prepared to receive data by pulling SDA low.
 The address byte is followed by the pointer byte.
 This addresses the specific channel in the DAC to be addressed and is also acknowledged by the DAC.
 This is then followed by the two data bytes.
 REG1 and REG0 determine the register to be updated.

-If a STOP condition does not follow the data bytes, another channel can be updated by sending a new pointer byte followed by the data bytes.
-This mode only requires three bytes to be sent addressed, and reduces the software overhead in updating the AD5380 channels.
-A STOP condition at any time exits this mode.
+If a stop condition does not follow the data bytes, another channel can be updated by sending a new pointer byte followed by the data bytes.
+This mode requires only three bytes to be sent to update any channel once the device is initially addressed, and reduces the software overhead in updating the AD5382 channels.
+A stop condition at any time exits this mode.
 Figure 32 shows a typical configuration.

 Figure 32.
-3-Byte AD5380, I2C Write Operation
+3-Byte AD5382, I2C Write Operation